Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

 Interestingly, the SWS levied under sub-section (1) is also excluded from the SWS calculation.
 This might seem counterintuitive, but it prevents a recursive loop in the SWS calculation, which would result if the SWS were calculated on itself.
 By excluding this, the law ensures that the SWS is calculated cleanly based on a well-defined aggregate of duties, taxes, and cesses.

-Impact of Customs Act, 1962 on Social Welfare Surcharge (SWS)
+Impact of the Customs Act, 1962 on Social Welfare Surcharge (SWS)

 The Customs Act 1962 serves as the foundational structure that regulates the levies on imports and exports in India.
 The provisions of this act apply to the SWS insofar as they relate to the import and export duties.
 This broad applicability ensures that SWS is collected, refunded, and administered effectively and uniformly nationwide.